benclifford/weightbal/README.md

 name of the test, after a large number of runs.

 Scores are stores in scores.wb and output at the end of each run.
-Tests can be added or removes from tests.sim in between runs and the change will be detected.
+Tests can be added or removed from tests.sim in between runs and the change will be detected.

 Commandline parameters: